-NOTE: () Number of jobs lasting the entire year during the project implementation period.
+NOTE: (\) Number of jobs lasting the entire year during the project implementation period.

-c.
-Innovation
+C. Innovation

 The preservation and continued operation of the NETEX line has required an innovative approach by the state since the acquisition of the line was considered.
 In 1995, the Texas Legislature appropriated \$2 million for the purchase of the line from just west of Greenville to Sulphur Springs.
 In 2000, NETEX purchased the segment from Sulphur Springs to Winfield with a \$1.3 million U.S. Department of Agriculture grant.
-Critical maintenance to keep the line operable has been funded by BLR, as revenues materialize, and by NETEX from limited funds remaining from the 1995 appropriation and some lease revenues.
-The management of the line by NETEX and the operation of the line by Blacklands Railroad proved to be a successful collaboration and an innovative approach to providing for economic development opportunities in region and the state of Texas.
-Examples of innovation by the railroad are also demonstrated through the implementation of convenient trans-load facilities, such as those shown in Figures 7 & 8, to provide customized rail service to off-track customers throughout the northeast Texas region.
+Critical maintenance to keep the line operable has been funded by Blacklands, as revenues materialize, and by NETEX from limited funds remaining from the 1995 appropriation and some lease revenues.
+The management of the line by NETEX and the operation of the line by Blacklands proved to be a successful collaboration and an innovative approach to providing for economic development opportunities in region and the state of Texas.
+Examples of innovation by the railroad are also demonstrated through the implementation of convenient trans-load facilities, such as those shown in Figures 7 and 8, to provide customized rail service to off-track customers throughout the northeast Texas region.
+Performing a concentrated rehabilitation/maintenance project to quickly raise the track Class and substantially reduce the exorbitant annual repair/maintenance costs in itself is not an innovative approach to preserving an important asset.